Weightlifting Belts

 There is a strong chance that you do not need to upgrade to a 13mm belt unless you are lifting double if not triple your bodyweight and you are a competitive super heavyweight lifter and need extra support.

-If you are looking for a 13mm belt, and are a competitive, elite level heavier weight class lifter, you should consider the GymReapers 13mm leather lever belt.
+If you are looking for a 13mm belt, and are a competitive, elite level heavier weight class lifter, you should consider the Gymreapers 13mm leather lever belt.

 If you are looking for a more flexible belt, you could also look at the 7mm leather weightlifting belt, which offers a tapered cut to allow great flexibility in deep squats, cleans, and snatches.